Explore

 Thanks for letting me waste your time.

-Posted: 8 years, 12 months ago at Nov 11 3:01
+Posted: 9 years ago at Nov 11 3:01

 On Sunday I attended my FIFTH Lord of the Rings cinema marathon.
 It was the extended editions, too.
 People called me insane, but it was an absolutely magical experience as always, and it confirmed that LOTR completely holds up, is the best trilogy of all time, and is the greatest motion picture achievement ever.